thirdtruck/sweet-turnips/JOURNAL.md

 Phew!
 That was a lot of refactoring but I like how handling feels now.
 More ergonomic.

 Phew again!
 Did more refactoring and I feel all the better for it.
 Good move!
 Tickles my craftsperson itch.

+Phew yet again!
+Stayed up rather late refactoring that config setup.
+That did advance my understanding of templating in Rust!